Stocks fall, yields rise after Fed signals rate hike 'soon'

-The Fed also said it would phase out its monthly bond purchases, which have been intended to lower longer-term rates, in March.

-Stock indexes initially rose, then eased back to just below where they were before the Fed's statement was released at 2:00 p.m.
-ET., then flipped into the red as Fed Chair Jerome Powell took repeated questions about how and when the central bank will start letting its balance sheet shrink after buying trillions of dollars of bonds through the pandemic.
+The major stock indexes initially rose after the 2 p.m.
+Eastern release of the Fed statement, but shed most of their gains as Fed Chair Jerome Powell took repeated questions about how and when the central bank will start letting its balance sheet shrink after buying trillions of dollars of bonds through the pandemic.

-Powell said several times that policy makers have not set a timetable for when it will start reducing its balance sheet and that the Fed sees short-term rates as the main lever it will use to adjust monetary policy.
-But he also acknowledged that the balance sheet is substantially larger than it needs to be and that the economy no longer needs to have such highly supportive action.

-The S&P 500 was down 0.4% as of 3:28 p.m.
-Eastern.
-The benchmark index had been up 2.2% earlier in the day.
-The Dow Jones Industrial Average was down 206 points, or 0.6%, to 34,058, after having been up by more than 500 points.
-The Nasdaq was little changed ater after having been up 3.4% earlier in the day.
+The selling accelerated as Powell acknowledged that the high inflation slamming the economy isn’t getting better, which could force the Fed to get even more aggressive about raising interest rates and removing the support it put in pace for markets.

+“Since the December meeting, I’d say the inflation situation is about the same but probably slightly worse,” he said.
+“It hasn’t gotten better.
+It’s probably gotten just a bit worse, and that’s been the pattern.”

-The market had been solidly higher prior to the release of the Fed statement, a turnaround following several days of volatile swings as investors try to gauge whether the Fed will succeed in its new effort to fight inflation.
+The market had been solidly higher prior to the release of the Fed statement following several days of volatile swings as investors try to gauge whether the Fed will succeed in its new effort to fight inflation.
 The central bank had been widely expected to continue drawing back its stimulus measures ahead of raising interest rates in the coming months.

-Bond yields rose following the Fed's statement.
-The yield on the 10-year Treasury rose to 1.84% from 1.78% from late Tuesday.

 Pressure from inflation on businesses and consumers is what is driving the Fed to raise interest rates this year.
 There was some concern on Wall Street that Powell could suggest that the central bank will raise interest rates this year more than the four times that most economists currently expect.